 Many people are turning to the property market for a second income by becoming ‘part time’ landlords.
 However, a significant number do not know or comply with the myriad legal obligations involved in lettings.
+Which is why we've put together a 10 point landlord check list for before renting.

 According to a recent study by insurance group LV=, seven per cent of UK adults rent out a property to supplement their main income and nearly half (49 per cent) manage their rental property themselves without adequate protection to ensure they comply with the many legal requirements.